am-grupp7/sharkweather/README.md

 ```
 (If the command is not recognized, it might meen that you haven't installed node yet.
 If you haven't, please install it from https://nodejs.org/en/download/)

 When all files have been downloaded, installed and node gives you a "build complete"-message you should be ready to build the project.
-(If you want to run the project through node server you can skip this step and continue [here](#runwithnode))
+(If you want to run the project through node server you can skip this step and continue at Run the project alternative 1. [here](#runwithnode) )

 ```
 npm run build